roytruelove/angular-grunt-coffeescript/README.md

 The key, then, becomes the naming convention we use for both our modules and the 'providers' (eg values, factories, directives, filters).

- - We use one module per Provider.
+ - We use one module per provider.
 We don't group providers together (I don't see the benefit).
  - Module name matches the name and path of the file in which it's defined.
 So the module for the app's common Data service would be `common.services.dataSvc`
  - Provider name depends on the type of provider.
      - For *values* and *factories*, which are generally used to provide Controllers, Services, and wrappers around 3rd parties libs, the *name of my provider is the exact same name as the module*.